-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

+Many moms-to-be wonder about the safety of the products they use on their face, hair, and skin.
 Sunscreen may be one such product that causes hesitation.
 In recent years, we’ve seen some concerning allegations about whether there are dangerous ingredients found in sunscreen.

 There are a lot of sacrifices you make for the good of your baby (see you in 9 months, spicy tuna sushi roll), but protecting your skin from sun damage doesn’t have to be one of them.

 We selected products that only use minerals (zinc oxide and titanium dioxide) as the active ingredients.
 This is to provide the utmost peace of mind when it comes to safety for you and your baby, as mineral sunscreens sit on the surface of your skin and aren’t absorbed into your bloodstream like chemical ingredients can be.

 All mineral sunscreens may leave a white residue on the skin, or take quite a bit of effort to rub in.
 If you’re used to using chemical sunscreens, this may feel like a pain at first (and isn’t super photogenic!).

 However, there are a number of zinc oxide formulas that are made with clear zinc, or are formulated with plant oils that help the zinc disperse more evenly and leave less of a white cast.
 You can also use tinted mineral sunscreen to help it blend more easily with your skin.

 “An aesthetician I visited for a facial once advised me to pat and dab in mineral sunscreens to prevent the white cast.
 I didn’t believe it until I tried it, but it really does minimize the effect.
 Now when applying to my face, I simply lightly start to pat it into my face all over with my fingers and palms until it’s absorbed.”